-New federal laws, which include automatic braking, a public education program and Positive Train Control (PTC) that uses sophisticated technology, have helped reduce the number of accidents, so why do they still happen?
+New federal laws, which include automatic braking, a public education program, and Positive Train Control (PTC) that uses sophisticated technology, have helped reduce the number of accidents, so why do they still happen?
 Accidents occur for two reasons: unsafe conditions and human error.

+Despite all the attempts at safety, train tracks still buckle, signal lights malfunction and train personnel make mistakes.
 Many accidents take place at railroad crossings or are due to broken rails or faulty welding issues, according to the Federal Railroad Administration (FRA).
-Other causes are faulty inspections, mechanical failure, speeding, signal failure and a distracted train engineer.
+Other causes are faulty inspections, mechanical failure, speeding, signal failure, and a distracted train engineer.

-Many of these injuries require years of therapy, rehabilitation, and treatment.
+Because of the weight and speed of trains, injuries are often severe.
+Among the most common are bone fractures, traumatic brain injuries, spinal cord damage, burn injuries, crushed limbs, and shock.
+Many of these injuries require surgery followed by years of therapy, rehabilitation, and treatment.
 If you or a loved one has experienced significant harm from a train accident, it’s important to understand your legal options.
-With the help of an experienced personal injury attorney, you may be able to seek compensation for these damages that cover your medical expenses, lost future earnings, and more.
+With the help of an experienced brain and Chicago spinal cord injury attorney, you may be able to receive compensation for damages that cover your medical expenses, lost future earnings, and more.